In this OET Writing article, we will share how you can get a high score on this sub-test. The OET Writing sub-test is unlike any other writing test.

 OET Writing Tips 3 – Transforming case notes

 The final step after you have selected and organised the case notes is to TRANSFORM the case notes for you MUST NOT copy the case notes directly into your letter.
 Of course, some allowance is given for transferring and some case notes you simply cannot change but most of the case notes are short and ungrammatical.
-Your job is to tell a story to the ready.
-You are taking the case notes and re-working them so that they make sense and fulfill the task.
+Your job is to tell a story to the reader.
+You are taking the case notes and re-working them so that they make sense and fulfil the task.

 You need a good approach to writing these types of letters.
-Without a good approach the case notes can be overwhelming.
+Without a good approach, the case notes can be overwhelming.
 There is often a lot of information and for physiotherapists, dentists and doctors, there is often more than there is for nurses…

 Remember, you need to be able to:

-- Organise, and
+- Organize, and

 - Transform the case notes into a letter of between 180-200 words.